gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.10
+Updated to Splunk python SDK 1.6.13 (previous 2.5.9 did not include this update)

+New alerts:
+`AllSplunkLevel - TailReader Ignoring Path`

+`ForwarderLevel - Channel churn issues`

+`SearchHeadLevel - Dashboards with all time searches set`

+New reports:
+`SearchHeadLevel - audit logs showing all time searches`

+Updated reports:
+`SearchHeadLevel - Macro report` to use the new macro

+`SearchHeadLevel - Search Queries summary exact match 73` to use the new macro

+`SearchHeadLevel - Search Queries summary non-exact match 73` to use the new macro

+New macros:
+`splunkadmins_splunk_server_name`

 ### 2.5.9
 New alerts:
 `AllSplunkLevel - Unexpected termination of a Splunk process windows`